DC Fans Are Worried About Batman After Comic-Con

-DC presented its panel during San Diego Comic-Con 2022, with news about Black Adam, Shazam 2 and some animations.
+DC presented its panel during San Diego Comic-Con 2022, with news about Black Ado, Shazam 2 and some animations.
 But nothing about Batman or the Batfamily, which worried DC fans.

 On the networks, many are complaining, or showing concern about the lack of the DC hero at the event.

-“Ok no one really cares about Black Adam, where’s Batman 2,” tweeted another fan.
+‘Ok no one really cares about Black Ado in Batman 2’ tweeted another f.

-“Batman 2 news, and teasers for Blue Beetle and Batgirl is all I need.
-Please DC we need a win,” said another.
+‘Batman 2 news, and Blue Beetle and Batgirl teasers are all I need.
+Please DC, we need a win,’ said another.

 See the tweets below.